 To avoid unnecessary duplication of audits, SANE recognizes and accepts selected credible existing standards.

 It has taken 5 years of research and consultations with hundreds of the industry’s stakeholders to set our first standard version.
 This second version had been released following the learning of the first product certifications and numerous feedbacks from textile certification experts.
 Our standard will be reviewed on a regular basis in order to always meet the highest achievable level of sustainability.

 Material choice accounts for up to two-thirds of a fashion brand’s environmental footprint¹.
 The production of fibers can have severe impacts in terms of water, energy, and land use as well as air emissions and waste.
 Choosing sustainable fibers significantly reduces the environmental footprint of a product, which is why it is SANE’s first requirement.

-To be certified, a minimum of 90% of the total weight of a product must be SANE Approved Material (including accessories).
+To be certified, a minimum of 90% of the total weight of a product must be made of SANE Approved Material (including accessories).

 SANE is mindful of the actual market reality and technical constraints.
 We understand that sometimes fibers need to be blended to add some elasticity, strength, or aesthetic component to a product.